Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation

+This approximation may be used when $k$ is small relative to $\gamma$ and could provide guidance in setting the $\gamma$ parameter if prior knowledge about $k$ and the desired trade-off between the principal and noise objectives is available.
+In \autoref{scalig} we provide insight into the effect that different values of $\gamma$ will have on the scaling factor $S(k)$. \\

-where $r(\boldsymbol{x})$ is the predicted aleatoric uncertainty at input $\boldsymbol{x}$ under the most likely heteroscedastic GP and $\text{var}[\mathbf{t^{*}}]$ is the predictive variance of the heteroscedastic GP incorporating both aleatoric and epistemic components of the uncertainty.
-We also propose a simple modification to the expected improvement acquisition function that explicitly penalises regions of the input space with large aleatoric uncertainty.
+In addition to HAEI, we propose a simple modification to EI that explicitly penalises regions of the input space with large aleatoric noise.
 We call this acquisition function aleatoric noise-penalised expected improvement (ANPEI) and denote it

-where $\alpha$ is a scalarisation constant which we set to $0.5$ for the experiments in this paper.
-In the multiobjective optimisation setting a particular value of $\alpha$ will correspond to a point on the Pareto frontier.
-We use both the modification to AEI (het-AEI) and ANPEI acquisition function in conjunction with the most likely heteroscedastic GP surrogate model in the experiments that follow.
+where $\beta$ is a scalarisation constant.
+In the multiobjective optimisation setting a particular value of $\beta$ will correspond to a point on the Pareto frontier.
+We showcase the advantages of both HAEI and ANPEI acquisition functions in conjunction with the MLHGP surrogate model in \autoref{experiments}.